 - Assume drivers don’t see you when crossing.
 Crossing the street is simply more dangerous at night.
 Cross at a light intersection with a traffic light when possible, or at an intersection with a dedicated crosswalk.
 Whenever you do cross, do so with the idea that traffic cannot or does not see you.

 Even when you take all possible precautions, accidents still happen–and in many cases, it is due to the neglect of the driver who hit you.
 If you or a loved one has been injured in a Washington pedestrian accident, an attorney can help answer your legal questions, build your case, and get you the compensation you deserve.
 At The Ye Law Firm, we have helped hundreds of injury victims get justice.
-To schedule a free, private consultation with Chong Ye, call our office today at (253) 946-0577 or fill out our short online contact form.
+To schedule a free, private consultation with Chong Ye, contact our office today or fill out our short online contact form.

 Expert Attorney Help for Victims of Pedestrian Accidents in Federal Way

 Serving King, Pierce County & Snohomish County including Federal Way, Bellevue, Seattle, Renton, Kent, Auburn, Bonney Lake, Burien, Des Moines, University Place, Puyallup & Tacoma